I love Mondays.

 I’m no prophet.
 But our culture is hyper-individualistic, and if we don’t watch out, I believe it will continue to spread like a deadly decease and affect the body of Christ’s spiritual health, effectiveness, growth and love for one another.

-If that’s true, which it is.
-It means we should consider how to live in a relationship with each other that reflects God’s good, acceptable and perfect will.
+If that’s true, which it is, it means we should consider how to live in a relationship with each other that reflects God’s good, acceptable and perfect will.
 Not in a way that reflects our culture.
-It means we should examine whether we live in Christian love toward one another or find ourselves as culture shaped self-centered robots who forget and neglect others.
+It means we should examine whether we live in Christian love toward one another or find ourselves as culture-shaped self-centered robots who forget and neglect others.

-My friends, we should live as children of God and pursue biblical fellowship with each other.
+Brothers and sisters, we should live as children of God and pursue biblical fellowship with each other.
 We should desire to live out the New Testament’s “One Another” commandments in love and care for one another (1 John 3:16).